vuvova/scriptlets/README.md

 The name says it all.
 Bash command line completion for mtr.
 Use as `source mtr-bash-completion.sh` from your `.bashrc`

+# make-and-run-mtr

+Does what the name says.
+Runs `make` (or `ninja`, auto-detects what tool to run), then runs mtr.
+Passes all arguments to mtr.
+Except when the very first argument is `!` - it is not passed to mtr.
+It's designed to be used as, for
+example:

+    git bisect run make-and-run-mtr main.foo rpl.bar --repeat 10

+this will run bisect in automatic mode to find a commit when mtr started failing.
+If the first argument is `!` the return value is inverted:

+    git bisect run make-and-run-mtr ! main.grant

+will find the first commit when main.grant **stopped** failing.

+Returns 125 (git bisect skip) on compilation failures or when git bisect checks out a commit outside of the good..bad history line.
+This prevents it from following merges down into earlier versions.

 # bookmarklets.html

 ## ANSIfy